St. Laurentius Parish, Philadelphia

 Saint Laurentius Parish (Parafia św.
-Wawrzyńca) was a Roman Catholic parish established in 1882 that largely serves people of Polish background in the Fishtown neighborhood of Philadelphia, Pennsylvania, United States.
+Wawrzyńca) was a Roman Catholic parish established in 1882 that largely served people of Polish background in the Fishtown neighborhood of Philadelphia, Pennsylvania, United States.

-It is the oldest Polish Roman Catholic Church within the city and Archdiocese of Philadelphia.
+It was the oldest Polish Roman Catholic Church within the city and Archdiocese of Philadelphia.

 The church building was closed at the end of March 2014 due to structural issues, and all religious functions were relocated to Holy Name of Jesus Church, 2 blocks away.
 St. Laurentius Catholic School, while merging with Holy Name of Jesus Parish School, remains open.
 Plans for demolition of the church were solidified when the City of Philadelphia granted a permit for the demolition on September 30, 2021.
 Demolition begun by starting to take down the western steeple in August 2022.

 History

-The building has Gothic spires and stained glass windows.
+The building had Gothic spires and stained glass windows.
 Its origins date back to a time when pious, but poor, immigrants sought a house of worship.

 In the late 19th century, Catholic Polish people in the area desired a parish.
 Early religious services were held in the basement of St. Boniface Church on Diamond and Hancock Streets, and later, at Norris and Sepviva Streets.
 Neighborhood children received catechism lessons at a nearby blacksmith shop.

 With fewer than fifty devoted family followers and only US$31.50 in the treasury, the Polish people petitioned Archbishop of Philadelphia James F. Wood for a church.
 In 1882 a house of worship was established.
 St. Laurentius Church was named (in Latin) after St. Lawrence, a deacon who was martyred under the reign of Roman Emperor Valerian.

 Church services began in a modest basement facility at Berks and Memphis Streets.
 Children began attending school there in 1890, under the instruction of the Felician Sisters, a Polish order of nuns.

 The first Polish-speaking priest at St. Laurentius Church, Father Adalbert Malusecki, led efforts to build the church's upper chapel.
 Architect Edwin Forrest Durang constructed a Gothic-style décor for the sanctuary, which is 114 feet long, 60 feet wide, with three naves.
 Master craftsmen from Mannheim, Germany were called upon to build an ornate wooden altar, pulpit, statues and elaborate cut-glass windows.
 Later, in 1912, under the stewardship of Father Gabriel Kraus, the sanctuary was embellished with oil paintings portraying the life of Christ and his Saints.

 After the upper church was built, two small homes adjoining the church were purchased and demolished, and a rectory was built.
 In 1897, under Father Gabriel Kraus, two more properties were purchased for extra classroom space and the construction of a Sisters’ Convent.

 In 1899 the school was officially dedicated in a celebration attended by members of Polish lodges from around the Delaware Valley, Bishop Edmond F. Prendergast blessed the building, which was adorned with American and Polish flags.